Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 The reasons can vary of course.
 Some might not want any extra help from an IDE or any Intellisense.
-And this is a great technique for new developers that want to learn the syntax of a language.
+And this is a great technique for new developers that want to learn the syntax of a language, without all that extra help.

 And there is nothing stopping you from using both an IDE and a simpler text editor.